aws/aws-cdk/packages/@aws-cdk/aws-scheduler-alpha/README.md

 This module is part of the [AWS Cloud Development Kit](https://github.com/aws/aws-cdk) project.
 It allows you to define Event Bridge Schedules.

+> This module is in active development.
+Some features may not be implemented yet.

 ## Defining a schedule

 TODO: Schedule is not yet implemented.
 See section in [L2 Event Bridge Scheduler RFC](https://github.com/aws/aws-cdk-rfcs/blob/master/text/0474-event-bridge-scheduler-l2.md)